mikhail349/python-template/README.md

-# Template for python projects
+# Template for your python project

 ## Includes:
+- `.gitignore` for Python
 - Config file using `pydantic` and `dotenv`
 - Dockerfile
 - Docker-compose file